 Freshman Admission: To complete the freshman application for admission to Maryland, you must have not attended college out of high school nor earned more than 12 college credits as a student.
 To be considered for freshman admission, you need to submit the completed application, your high school transcript and letters of recommendation from current or former military superiors or civilian supervisors.
 If you’ve been out of school more than three years, you don’t need to submit SAT or ACT scores.
 Please review all requirements for freshman applicants.

 Transfer Admission: If you’re a transfer applicant, you should have attended college after high school or while you were on active duty and earned at least 12 college credits.
-Military experience doesn’t qualify for college credit.
+Credit for basic military training is awarded to qualified students based on submission of required documentation.
+Visit the basic military credit policy for details.
 Please review all requirements for transfer applicants.